salesforce/apollo/isolates/README.md

 # Apollo Isolates

-This module produces the Demesne GraalVM native dynamic library for the Apollo stack
+This module produces the Demesne GraalVM native shared library for the Apollo stack